 Many indigenous upper classes, such as the community leaders, nobility, priests, and influencers, were slain.
 With these elders dead.
 It did not take long for the marginalization of whole native populations to take effect.

 As we saw earlier, it is a situation that still affects the indigenous descendants in the 21st Century Las Americas with their struggles.

 In truth, all the Colonists, whether from Spain or the other five European nations, had no intentions to build or farm the land.
-They had the indigenous labour to do what they considered below their station in life.
+They had the indigenous labor to do what they considered below their station in life.

-Never did the colonists contemplate long term decisions, thus wasting the possible growth of the economy and culture.
+Never did the colonists contemplate long-term decisions, thus wasting the possible growth of the economy and culture.